 - In the above derivation we do not use any properties of probability, except that p must be non-negative (otherwise sign changes can flip a whole sequence 'probability' and the local message recursion no longer applies).
 One can consider the algorithm as finding the optimal 'product' path from a to b. - It is straightforward to modify the algorithm to solve the (single-source, single-sink) shortest weighted path problem.
 One way to do this is to replace the Markov log transition probabilities with edge weights $-u(s_t|s{t-1})$, where $u(s_t|s{t-1})$ is infinite if there is no edge from s{t-1} to s_t .
 This approach is taken in shortestpath.m which is able to either positive or negative edge weights.
 If a negative edge cycle exists, the code returns the shortest weighted length N path, where N is the number of nodes in the graph.
 See demoShortestPath.m.
-This method is therefore more general than the well-known Dijkstra's algorithm [105] which requires weights to be positive. - The above algorithm is efficient for the single-source, single-sink scenario, since the messages contain only N states, meaning that the overall storage is $O(N^2)$.
+This method is therefore more general than the well-known Dijkstra's algorithm [108] which requires weights to be positive. - The above algorithm is efficient for the single-source, single-sink scenario, since the messages contain only N states, meaning that the overall storage is $O(N^2)$. - As it stands, the algorithm is numerically impractical since the messages are recursively multiplied by values usually less than 1 (at least for the case of probabilities).
+One will therefore quickly run into numerical underflow (or possibly overflow in the case of non-probabilities) with this method.